Hisense A6N vs Samsung DU8002 (IPS)

 Hisense A6N: 226 cd/m2

-The satin matte finish effectively reduces reflections, however, a brightness level of 220 cd/m² is not sufficient for the television to effectively cut through strong external light.
-In bright rooms or with a large amount of daylight, the image may appear less distinct, which limits the comfort of using the television in such conditions.
+The satin panel suppresses reflections well, however a brightness of 220 cd/m² is not sufficient for the TV to effectively cut through strong external light.
+In bright rooms or with a lot of daylight the picture may appear less vivid, which limits comfortable viewing in those conditions.

 The performance of the DU8002 television during the day is decent, although it doesn't stand out particularly.
 The satin display handles reflections mediocrely, so under strong sunlight, they may be noticeable.
 On the other hand, the stable brightness level of 300 nits works quite well in a slightly lit room, providing a clear image.
 This is a solid result that will satisfy for everyday use, though in heavily sunlit spaces, it may lack extra power.